Monolaurin: Occurrence

+Lauric acid can be ingested in coconut oil and the human body converts it into monolaurin.
+Furthermore, coconut oil, coconut cream, grated coconut and others products are sources of lauric acid and, consequently, monolaurin.

 Uses

 Monolaurin is most commonly used as a surfactant in cosmetics, such as deodorants.
 As a food additive it is also used as an emulsifier or preservative.
 Monolaurin is also marketed as a dietary supplement.